kellymclaughlin/yars/README.md

 I'll only cover a few here.

-- Create a server block for each application you want to server.
+- Create a server block for each application you want to serve.
 Replace localhost with the domain name for the application.
 - *docroot* - Change docroot to point to the public directory of your project.